Ryan-Holben/prettify/readme.md

 * Improve the diagram-recognition algorithm.
 * The code currently returns the table of contents data back to the main script.
 A natural next step would be to generate a nice navigation for all of the note files which includes these subtopics.
 * Squash bugs and introduce more robust error-handling.
+* Other details, such as detecting and adding hyperlinks

 ## Bugs
 This script was developed using _recursion.txt_, and it works pretty well with it!
 However, it has mixed results with other text files.
 In particular, when applying the script to other files the following things may happen: